SValanju/MarkdownToHTML/assets/content.md

 ### Good Afternoon, everyone!
 \
-*My name is **Sameer Valanju**, and I joined Tecnimont just two months ago.
+*My name is **Sameer Valanju**, and I joined Tecnimont just [TIMESTAMP] ago.
 And a, I’m very excited to be part of the team and contribute my experience.*

 *I have over 5 years of experience in the tech industry.
 Before joining Tecnimont, I worked as a .NET Developer, where my role was to design and develop scalable web applications using .NET MVC and SQL Server for the backend.*